tongji-cdi/deepbrain/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/omniduct.svg)](https://pypi.org/project/deepbrain/)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/deepbrain.svg)

-> Brain image processing tools using Deep Learning focused on speed and accuracy.
+> Brain image processing tools using Deep Learning focused on speed and accuracy. ***This is a fork of the original deepbrain which has not been updated since 2018 - changed the initial imports to use tensorflow.compat.v1 ***

 ### How to install